cheat-sheets/health-cheat-sheet/README.md

 get involved.
 Lastly Fast-glycolitic fibers are used for maximal force.

 **Training doesn't increase the number of muscle fibers** (it's pre-determined genetically).
-Instead, it increases the size of muscle, by growing the number of size of capillari in muscle tissue and mitochondria and muscle fibers.
+Instead, it increases the size of muscle, by growing the number and size of capillari in muscle tissue and mitochondria in muscle fibers.

 **Smooth muslce**:
 - Involuntary, non-striated (no sarcomeres) muscle associated with blood vessels and visceral organs (e.g. intestine).